Indumathi12/Power-BI-projects/README.md

 ### Project Overview

-This project we are focuses on Data Professions Mindset.
+This project focuses on the mindset of data professionals.

 ### Dataset